When we are closed

 A medical emergency is a situation in which the health of a person is at high risk of deteriorating rapidly without immediate medical attention.

-For example, chest pains, increasing difficulty in breathing, impaired consciousness and any of the signs of a stroke (facial weakness, inability to lift a limb or slurred speech) constitute an emergency.
+For example: chest pains, increasing difficulty in breathing, impaired consciousness and any of the signs of a stroke (facial weakness, inability to lift a limb or slurred speech) constitute an emergency.

-You should call NHS 111 if;
+You should contact NHS 111 if;

 NHS 111 can help take the pressure off the 999 service and A&E departments, so that they can focus on emergency cases.